What is Supply Chain Security?

 Integrity verifies that the artifact has not been altered since it was created.

 This is solved through Cryptographic Signing.
-By applying a digital signature to code commits, container images, and binaries, organizations ensure that the software received at the end of the chain is exactly identical to the software that was produced at the start.
+By applying a digital signature to code commits, container images, and binaries using a private key, organizations ensure that the software received at the end of the chain is exactly identical to the software that was produced at the start.

 Provenance

+Provenance is a critical aspect of supply chain security.
 While signing proves who signed an artifact, it does not prove how it was built.
-A signed binary could still be malicious if it was built on a compromised developer laptop or a hacked build server.
+A signed binary could still be malicious if it was built on a compromised laptop or build server.

 Provenance is the verifiable “chain of custody” for software.
 It is a set of authenticated metadata, often called Attestations that records exactly how a software artifact was produced.
-This includes which source code commit was used, which build parameters were set, and which specific build environment performed the compilation.
+Provenance strengthens supply chain security by providing transparency into the build process.
+This includes which source code commit was used, which build parameters were set, and which specific build environment or CI runner performed the compilation.
 Provenance allows systems to verify that the software was built in a trusted, isolated environment rather than an insecure one.

 Policy Enforcement